jhleakakos/msds-supervised-learning-final/references.md

-## To-Do list

-I am using JetBrains' DataSpell IDE for this project.
-It is essentially a nice JetBrains IDE experience wrapped around Jupyter notebooks.
-Normally JetBrains IDEs have built-in support for to-dos, but I cannot get it working for DataSpell.
-So I will use a separate markdown codeblock here to track outstanding items.

 ### Column Notes

 Next is to narrow the feature space down to what we will use for modeling.
 Note that the only categorical variable that will need encoding is `goal`.
 I am treating the 1-10 ratings as discrete numeric variables instead of as ordinal categorical variables since the current numeric encoding captures the order that we want for them.